-2. General Terms
+3. General Terms

-2.1 Commencement Date of the Mandate
+3.1 Commencement Date of the Mandate

-- a) The Mandate will come into force on the later of the date that Rothschild & Co (i) sends to the Client an Acceptance Letter; and (ii) opens an Account in the Client's name pursuant to clause 2.1(b) below (the "Effective Date").
-By entering into the Mandate, a contractual relationship is created between Rothschild & Co and the Client that has legal consequences. - b) Rothschild & Co will open an Account in the Client's name provided that (i) it is in receipt of a completed Account Application Form (ii) it is in receipt of a completed and signed Portfolio Strategy and Investment Suitability Review and (iii) Rothschild & Co's client identification requirements (including in respect of any party authorised to give instructions on behalf of the Client) are satisfactorily completed. - c) Immediately following the Effective Date (unless otherwise agreed with the Client) Roths child & Co Wealth Management UK Limited will provide the Investment Services specified in the Portfolio Strategy and Investment Suitability Review subject to the terms of the Mandate. - d) Rothschild & Co reserves the right to decline to open an Account without justification. - e) As part of the services provided hereunder, Rothschild & Co may at its discretion direct that the Assets be invested in a Rothschild & Co Managed Fund.
-In the event that Client Assets are invested in a Rothschild & Co Managed Fund, the terms and conditions set forth in the Rothschild & Co Managed Fund's constituent documents (e.g., limited liability company agreement) will govern with respect to the investment in such Rothschild & Co Managed Fund and to the extent that there is any inconsistency between such terms and these Terms and Conditions, the terms set forth in such constituent documents shall control with respect to the investment in such Rothschild & Co Managed Fund.
+- a) The Client acknowledges that it has received, read and agreed Rothschild & Co's Form ADV Part 2A Brochure, Part 2B Brochure Supplement, Form CRS and the Regulation S-P Privacy Statement.
+The Mandate will come into force on the later of the date that Rothschild & Co (i) sends to the Client an Acceptance Letter; and (ii) opens an Account in the Client's name pursuant to clause 3.1(b) below (the "Effective Date").
+By entering into the Mandate, a contractual relationship is created between Rothschild & Co and the Client that has legal consequences. - b) Rothschild & Co will open an Account in the Client's name provided that (i) it is in receipt of a completed Account Application Form (ii) it is in receipt of a completed and signed Portfolio Strategy and Investment Suitability Review and (iii) Rothschild & Co's client identification requirements (including in respect of any party authorised to give instructions on behalf of the Client) are satisfactorily completed.
+Any Investment received by the Custodian prior to opening of an Account may be frozen and/or returned to sender. - c) Immediately following the Effective Date (unless otherwise agreed with the Client), Rothschild & Co will provide the Investment Services specified in the Portfolio Strategy and Investment Suitability Review subject to the terms of the Mandate. - d) Rothschild & Co reserves the right to decline to open an Account without justification. - e) For the avoidance of doubt, Rothschild & Co will not normally provide Investment Services in respect of any Assets or Monies which have not yet been delivered to the Custodian.

-2.2 The Client's Warranties and Liabilities
+3.2 The Client's Warranties and Liabilities

-- a) The Client warrants that the information given in the Account Application Form in relation to its status, residence and domicile (or, where relevant, that of the trust or occupational pension scheme of which the Client is a trustee) for Taxation purposes is complete and correct, and agrees to provide Rothschild & Co with any further information properly required by any competent authority. - b) The Client agrees to provide Rothschild & Co with any other information which it may from time to time reasonably request. - c) The Client agrees to notify its usual Rothschild & Co contact promptly if there is any material change in any information that the Client has provided to Rothschild & Co (giving full particulars of that change), acknowledges that Rothschild & Co may specify by written notice what might be considered a material change for the purposes of the Mandate and warrants that any such further details or particulars of change provided or given will be complete and correct.
-In particular the Client must keep Rothschild & Co promptly informed of any change in the information which is contained in the Portfolio Strategy and Investment Suitability Review or which is otherwise provided by the Client and which is relevant to Rothschild & Co's ability to assess the suitability of any investments for the Client.
-This includes information in relation to the Client's: - i. knowledge and experience in relation to the type of investments to which Rothschild & Co's services relate; - ii. financial situation and ability to bear loss; and - iii. investment objectives and risk tolerance.
+- a) The Client warrants that the information given in the Account Application Form in relation to its status, residence and domicile (or, where relevant, that of the trust or occupational pension scheme of which the Client is a trustee) for Taxation purposes is true, complete and correct, and agrees to provide Rothschild & Co with any further information properly required by any competent authority. - b) The Client agrees to provide Rothschild & Co with any other information which it may from time to time reasonably request. - c) The Client agrees to notify its Rothschild & Co contact promptly if there is a change in any information that the Client has provided to Rothschild & Co (giving full particulars of that change), acknowledges that Rothschild & Co may specify by written notice what might be considered a material change for the purposes of the Mandate and warrants that any such further details or particulars of change provided or given will be complete and correct.
+In particular the Client must keep Rothschild & Co promptly informed of any change in the information which is contained in the Portfolio Strategy and Investment Suitability Review or which is otherwise provided by the Client and which is relevant to Rothschild & Co's ability to assess the suitability of any Securities for the Client.
+This includes information in relation to the Client's: - i. knowledge and experience in relation to the type of Securities to which Rothschild & Co's services relate; - ii. financial situation and ability to bear loss; and - iii. investment objectives and risk tolerance.